Frequently asked questions

-NGVL is undertaking studies to determine what permanent and temporary land will be necessary to facilitate construction and will discuss these requirements with landowners once established.
+NGVL has undertaken studies to determine what permanent and temporary land will be necessary to facilitate construction and will continue to discuss these requirements with landowners.

 How will you access the cable corridor to facilitate works?

-NGVL is undertaking studies to determine what permanent and temporary land will be necessary, including land for access requirements, to facilitate construction, operation and maintenance of the project and we will discuss requirements with landowners once established.
+NGVL has undertaken studies to determine what permanent and temporary land will be necessary, including land for access requirements, to facilitate construction, operation and maintenance of the project and we will continue to discuss requirements with landowners.

 Why do you need to access my land now?

-NGVL needs to get information on ecology, soils, landscape, land use, drainage etc. before the project can decide where to route the underground cables and site any temporary construction compounds.
-We would like to access land within the proposed route corridor now, to understand if there is anything of ecological importance.
-Going forward we may want to access some land for boreholes and archaeology studies.
-Much of this work is best done at certain times of the year and we also need to understand how best to fit the surveys around your land use management.
+NGVL will continue to get information on ecology, soils, landscape, land use, drainage etc. as the project progresses to understand if there is anything of ecological importance.
+We may also want to access some land for boreholes and archaeology studies.
+Much of this work is best done at certain times of the year and we will discuss with landowners etc how best to fit the surveys around land use management.